-Nominations are being accepted for awards from now through January 15, 2018.
+Nominations are being accepted for awards from now through January 15 following the nomination year.
 These awards recognize outstanding individuals and units in our wing.
 The opportunity to gain recognition for an individual or squadron effort is just a click away.

 Also, see CAPR 39-3 for a complete listing, descriptions and deadlines for all of CAP's various awards and decorations.
 We will accept nominations for any CAP award.

 Questions can be directed to: Lt Col Shannon Bauer.

 The Specialist Awards are for members or units who did an exceptional job in performing in their specialty at the unit level.
 The Specialties eligible for recognition are:

 To be nominated for a Specialist Award the member must be:

 Awards are reviewed by the relevant Wing Director/Staff Officer.
 The Director selects one nomination (or can make his own nomination) and forwards to the Wing Commander (thru the Awards Chair) for his approval.